HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

 # Reporting bugs

 VFD SWMR is still under development, so we expect that you will encounter bugs.
-Please report them, along with performance or design issues you encounter.
+Please report them, along with any performance or design issues you encounter.

 To contact the VFD SWMR developers, email vfdswmr@hdfgroup.org.